textpattern/textpattern.github.io/tags/if_article_list.md

 </txp:if_article_list>
 ~~~

-The tag will execute the contained statement if an article list is being displayed (i.e.,not showing an individual article).
+The tag will execute the contained statement if an article list is being displayed (i.e. not showing an individual article).

 ## Attributes